< Muscles >

 Fig. 3-10.
 Middle and posterior scalene muscles.

 Three scalene muscles (Fig. 3-11) elevate R1 and R2 during forceful inhalation (Fig. 5-2).
-The middle and posterior scalene muscles can be distinguished by the fact that the middle scalene muscle inserts at R1, while the posterior one at R2.
+The middle and posterior scalene muscles can be distinguished by the fact that the middle one inserts at R1, while the posterior one at R2.

 Fig. 3-11.
 Anterior scalene muscle, adjacent structures.